 - Use a nose net whilst riding

 - Some people smear Vaseline around the nostrils before doing so to desensitise

 Nose nets are a fine mesh that attach to the bridle and effectively form a physical filter fro air being bathed in, thus capturing pollen spoors causing irritation.

 Some are better than others.
-This one by Equilibrium id fine and more subtle than many
+This one by Equilibrium is subtle with a fine mesh

 Pollenex, from global herbs is designed to provide relief from horse pollen allergies.
 Containing Hay, Soybean meal, Horseradish, Turmeric, Herbal Extracts (Liquorice, Malabar Nut, Kantakari, Ginger, Lebbeck Tree,Long Pepper, Holy Basil), this is available in both power and liquid form.
 The power form is more powerful.